devsargam/sarg.am/src/content/smart.md

 Problem starts when a child does something good for one day.
 Everyone starts praising him; teachers tell other students to be like him, relatives tell their children to be like him.
 He get dopamine kick thinking if I act being smart everyone seem to like me.
 This becomes like a cycle that continuous for very long time even the entire life.

 There is saying called `the rich get richer while the poor stay poor`.
-I think that is true for person also.
+I think that is true for person as well.
 When student gets good grades everyone start appreciating him and he thinks I must do this next time or else I won't get that feeling.

 This cycle makes too much pressure.
 The "smart kid" develops fear of failure that can be paralyzing him.
 One bad grade becomes not just learning opportunity but identity crisis.
 "If I'm not smart, then who I am?"
 Meanwhile, those who are not labeled as "smart" they internalize different message: "No matter how hard I try, I will never be like them."